northeastern-rc/rc-public-documentation/docs/source/datamanagement/transferringdata.md

 ::::
 ::::{tab-item} sbatch

-You can use an sbatch job to complete data transfers by submitting the job to the HPC queue.
-An example of using `rsync` through an sbatch script is as follows:
+You can use a sbatch job to complete data transfers by submitting the job to the HPC queue.
+An example of using `rsync` through a sbatch script is as follows:

 :::{code-block} bash
 #!/bin/bash